-The Care Act 2014 places adult safeguarding on a statutory footing for the first time and describes the circumstances when local authorities must make enquiries about matters coming to their attention.
-The legislation established Safeguarding Adults Boards (SAB) to oversee the work of the various agencies involved in the care and support of adults in need of care and protection.
-Healthwatch Kingston is a member of the Kingston SAB.
+The Care Act 2014 places adult safeguarding on a statutory footing for the first time, and describes the circumstances when local authorities must make enquiries about matters coming to their attention.
+The legislation established Adult Safeguarding Boards (ASB) to oversee the work of the various agencies involved in the care and support of adults in need of care and protection.
+HWK will be actively involved in the work of the Kingston ASB.
+At January 2018, the Chair of HWK is a full member of the ASB